logikal-io/stormware/docs/auth.rst

     connectors that are not related to the Google Cloud Platform (for example, the :ref:`connectors:Google Sheets` connector).

-A default organization and project can be set under the ``tool.mindlab`` section of a project's ``pyproject.toml`` file as follows:
+A default organization and project can be set under the ``tool.stormware`` section of a project's ``pyproject.toml`` file as follows:

 .. code-block:: toml